Group of Seven experience route: Algonquin Provincial Park and Huntsville

 Connect to the canvas: the sunset over the dock would likely be similar to Harris’ Algonquin Park Sunburst, 1912, oil on board 203 x 23.5 cm McMichael Canadian Art Collection

 Once home to Algonquin Park Ranger Tom Wattie from 1900-1931, this private island cottage retreat was visited frequently by Wattie’s friend and companion Park Ranger Tom Thomson, who completed sketches and paintings while on this island.
 Book your stay and discover your inner artist.

 Location: South River

-- Fall is a busy time in Algonquin Provincial Park with foliage colour tours, late August wolf howls and other events.
-Spring and summer are less crowded, while winter opens a whole new view.
+- Summer and fall are busy seasons in Algonquin Provincial Park with foliage colour tours, late August wolf howls and other events.
+Spring is less crowded, while winter opens a whole new view.

 - Unravel the mystery of Tom Thomson’s death on Canoe Lake with George A. Walkers’ The Mysterious Death of Tom Thomson or John Little’s Who Killed Tom Thomson?